sovrin-foundation/protocol/protocol.md

 ### Connecting Sub-Protocol
 TODO

-### Issuing Sub-Protocol
+### Issuance Sub-Protocol
-Issuing a Claim follows the Negotiation Pattern.
+The Issuance sub-protocol describes the interaction between the Issuer and Identity Owner.
+This interaction follows the Negotiation Pattern.
 Here is the mapping to the pattern:
 * The **Identity Owner** assumes the *Acquirer* role in the pattern.
 * The **Issuer** assumes the *Producer* role.
 * The **Claim Offer** maps to the *Offer*.